HOW I TRAVELED TO 8 PLACES IN ONE YEAR (DESPITE WORKING FULL-TIME)

-- Since I was traveling I wasn't paying for regular expenses at home, like gas for my car, lunches as work, Starbucks, groceries, etc.
+Since I was traveling I wasn't paying for regular expenses at home, like gas for my car, lunches at work, Starbucks, groceries, etc.

-While getting to China (my #1 2015 goal) and having my travel expenses paid for was awesome, the best benefits were working with an awesome team and having an awesome group of students.
+While getting to China (my #1 2015 goal) and having my travel expenses paid for was amazing, the best benefits were working with a great team and having an awesome group of students.

 Exactly one week after stepping foot back in the US, I was off on another trip to Montana for the wedding of my friend Abbie!
 It was a lot of fun and a great reunion to see some of our good friends from college.
 Also, Abbie's family is the sweetest ever and treats all of us as an extension of their own.
 Their hospitality and love is so sweet and always makes going to Montana a treat.

 How I did it: There was no way I could miss this wedding (and I was also a bridesmaid!) so my work allowed an unpaid vacation day on a Friday.
 I flew out Friday morning, got there just in time for the rehearsal, and flew back Sunday.
 The timing was tight because the flights included multiple stops (there are no direct flights from Phoenix) but it was entirely worth it.

 The second weekend of September was spent in Washington, DC, another one of my favorite cities in the world!
 (My list of favorite cities is quite long, haha).
 Since I had spent a summer in DC two years ago and a month there after returning from Italy, I was excited to make it back.
 And to catch up with some good friends.

 How I did it: I had 1.5 vacation days accrued by then so I took one and spent a long weekend there.
 I flew out Saturday morning and returned Monday night.
 A long weekend is never enough time in DC for me, but it was better than not going at all!